Skip to Content

 Chazy Fossil Reef: Step back in time and explore one of the oldest known coral reefs in the world!
 Lake Champlain was once part of a tropical sea, and the fossilized plants and animals at the Chazy Reef are approximately 480 million years old.

 Snow Farm Vineyard in South Hero: How many of you knew that the oldest commercial vineyard and winery in Vermont was located in South Hero?
-Stop in for a tasting, where you can choose to taste four or eight wines, both red and white before hiking up to the high point in the island (279 feet).
+Stop in for a tasting, where you can choose to taste four or eight wines, both red and white, before hiking up to the high point in the island (279 feet).

-Where to stay: Rent one of the rustic camping cabins at Grand Island State Park or stay at Snow Farm Inn, right down the road from Snow Farm Vineyard with gorgeous Lake Champlain views.
+Where to stay: Rent one of the rustic camping cabins at Grand Island State Park or stay at Snow Farm Inn, right down the road from Snow Farm Vineyard, with gorgeous Lake Champlain views.

 Read Next: Plan a Perfect Fall Weekend on Lake Champlain